 What do I do when I arrive?

 You can pick up your room key any time from 4pm on the day you arrive.

 The bell to ring if it is late at night and the front gate is locked when you arrive

-When you arrive at the main entrance of King's on King's Parade (CB2 1ST), please go to the Porters' Lodge.
+When you arrive at the main entrance of King's on King's Parade (CB2 1ST), please go to the Porters' Lodge (essentially the reception).
 Introduce yourself to the porter on duty and explain that you are attending an event for prospective students and have booked a room to stay overnight in King's.
 If you tell them your name, they will give you your room key (and directions to your room), as well as an envelope with information, a map of King's, and your meal tickets.

 Please do not worry if your train will get in late, as the Porters' Lodge is open 24 hours a day - there will always be a porter to welcome you and give you your room key.
 If you arrive after the front gate is locked, please use the bell on the right of the main entrance (on the wall behind the post box), which rings through to the Porters' Lodge so that the porter on duty can let you in.